Malgium: Tulūl al-Fāj

 In 2017 Iraqi archaeologists, led by Abbas Al-Hussainy of the University of Al-Qadisiyah began an archaeological survey of an area east of the Euphrates and in 2019 conducted a surface survey at Tell Yassir.
 During this survey about 50 inscribed bricks or Malgium rulers were found, with 48 of the inscriptions being stamped.
-One of the stamped bricks, from ruler Tulūl al-Fāj, also contained a handwritten inscriptions.
-Thisd team suggested that Tulūl al-Fāj may be the site of Malgium vs only Tell Yassir.
+One of the stamped bricks, from ruler Takil-ilissu, also contained a handwritten inscriptions.
+This team suggested that Tulūl al-Fāj may be the site of Malgium vs only Tell Yassir.

-The area was also visited several times beginning in 2018 by an Italian team from the University of Venice led by Lucio Milano though as yet no results from this have been published.
-The region (Tell Yassir being site WS031) is being surveyed, with 2024 being its fourth season after beginning in 2018, by the Wasit Archaeological Survey by the University of Florence and Ca' Foscari University of Venice led by Lucio Milano.